 anaemia - reduced numbers of red blood cells.
 Red blood cells carry oxygen around the body.
 Lack of red blood cells can cause tiredness and shortness of breath.
 In IBD, anaemia may be due to blood loss and/or poor intake or absorption of vitamins or iron.

-anal fissure - crack or split in the skin around the anus, which is often painful and may cause bleeding.
-In Crohn’s Disease it may become deeper and may be referred to as an ‘anal ulcer’.
+anal fissure - a crack or split in the skin around the anus, which is often painful and may cause bleeding.
+In Crohn’s Disease, it may become deeper and may be referred to as an ‘anal ulcer’.

 anal sphincter - a ring of muscle surrounding the anal canal, controlling the opening and closing of the anus.

 analgesic - a type of drug used to relieve pain.
 Commonly called a painkiller, an example is paracetamol.

 anastomosis - the surgical joining of two ends of bowel (intestine) after a surgeon has cut out a diseased part of bowel in a procedure called a resection.

 ankylosing spondylitis - a chronic inflammatory disease of the spine and adjacent joints, which causes pain and stiffness in the spine, neck, hips and rib cage.
 This can occur in people with IBD.

 antibiotics - drugs used to fight bacterial infections including complications of IBD such as abscesses and fistulas.